 In a bankruptcy procedure, the court appoints a committee representing the debtor’s creditors.
 Its members are chosen from creditors who have either:

-The creditors’ committee monitors the activities carried out by the receiver, authorises their actions, and expresses its view in those cases established by law and on request of the delegated judge, by a succinct and reasoned opinion (Article 41 of the Bankruptcy Law).
+The creditors’ committee monitors the activities carried out by the receiver, authorises their actions, and expresses its view in those cases established by law and on request of the delegated judge, by a succinct and reasoned opinion (Article 139, CIC).

-In a judicial composition agreement with transfer of assets, the court shall appoint a creditors’ committee consisting of three or five members to which, to the extent compatible, provisions on the composition and functioning of the creditors’ committee contained in Articles 40 and 41 of the Bankruptcy Law shall apply (Article 182 of the Bankruptcy Law).
+In a judicial composition agreement with transfer of assets, the court shall appoint a creditors’ committee consisting of three or five members to which, to the extent compatible, provisions on the composition and functioning of the creditors’ committee contained in Articles 138 and 140 of CIC shall apply (Article 114 CIC).

 Members of the creditors’ committee are entitled to repayment of costs, in addition to any additional payment awarded.

-There is no appointment of steering committees or co-ordinators or informal ad hoc committees of a small group of creditors in certified recovery plans or restructuring agreements.
+There is no appointment of steering committees, co-ordinators or informal ad hoc committees of a small group of creditors in certified recovery plans or restructuring agreements.